dutchigor/CMB2-image-map/readme.md

 - base_lng: Int - The longitude to center the map on if no marker is set yet. (optional)
 - base_zoom: Int - The zoom level with which the map will be initialized on the field.
 If not provided the whole image will be shown and centered for an image overlay. (optional)
 - map_options: Array - This array will be converted to a javascript object and used to load the map.
 For possible values see Options in https://leafletjs.com/reference-1.6.0.html#map-option. (optional)
 - layer_options: Array - This array will be converted to a javascript object and used to load the baselayer.
+Only applicable for base_type 'map'.
 For possible values see Options in https://leafletjs.com/reference-1.6.0.html#tilelayer. (optional)

 #### Example
 This is an example of a map field using mapbox